khamdam0va/khamdam0va/README.md

 ## 📌 Executive Professional Summary

-I am an ambitious **Software Developer, Infrastructure & Network Specialist, and Visual Designer** based in Uzbekistan with **4+ years of active technical experience in the IT industry (since 2020)**.
+I am an ambitious **Cybersecurity Specialist, Network Security Engineer, and Information Security Researcher** based in Uzbekistan with **4+ years of active technical experience in the IT and security infrastructure industry (since 2020)**.

-Currently an **11th-grade student at Hackathon IT School**, I serve as the **Team Leader of "Crafty designers"**.
-I successfully led my team to achieve **1st place** with the **"FLINT"** project, won multiple school-level programming and academic competitions, and received special recognition from the school director.
+Currently an **11th-grade student at Hackathon IT School**, I focus on network vulnerability assessment, system security hardening, and infrastructure protection.
+I have successfully led technical projects, won multiple school-level programming and academic competitions, and received special recognition from the school director.

 ---